-- Local Services that Work for Local People.
+- One Council delivering for Local People.

-- Growing our People and Places.
+- A successful and sustainable growing Borough.

-- A Healthy, Active and Safe Borough.
+- Healthy, Active and Safe communities.

-- A Town Centre for all.
+- Town Centres for all.

-Each of these priority areas has a number of objectives within them which the council works towards on an on-going basis as part of service planning and organisational development.
+Each of these priority areas has a number of objectives within them that the council works towards on an on-going basis as part of service planning and organisational development.
 Progress against these is measured and publicly reported through a number of different channels.

 The council has a statutory responsibility to have in place arrangements for managing risks as stated in the Accounts and Audit (England) Regulations 2015:-